-This is a much bruited topic and one that creates a little bit of anxiety for us bibliophiles who have made the conversion to the Kindle.
+When the Kindle first came out, the absence of page numbers created more than a little bit of anxiety.
 How can I tell what page I am on???
 I mean, I have only spent my whole life using page numbers as the reference point for a) how far along in the book I am, and b) any references to the text that I want to make in a post, article, or other scholarly writing.

 This lingering anxiety tells me something about the “purpose” of the Kindle.
 That purpose is reading in a “frictionless” way (adjective courtesy of Jeff Bezos).
 The Kindle is not very well set up to address these other little anxieties I feel.